Frater Patrick LaPacz, O. Praem., reflects in the cemetery of St. Norbert Abbey.

 By Frater Patrick LaPacz, O. Praem.

-Between January and May of this year, I had the pleasure of partaking in an extended unit of Clinical Pastoral Education, otherwise known as CPE.
+Between January and May of 2017, I had the pleasure of partaking in an extended unit of Clinical Pastoral Education, otherwise known as CPE.
 CPE is the program for those who want to be certified chaplains and work in settings such as hospitals or nursing homes.
 Also, completing a unit of CPE is a requirement for seminarians in many dioceses and religious communities, including the St. Norbert Abbey community.
 In CPE, one gains self-knowledge and grows as a pastoral minister through clinical hours and group processing.
 There were four other students in the unit besides myself, guided by our CPE supervisor.

 I completed my clinical hours as a chaplain intern in two hospitals and a nursing home/assisted-living facility in the Chicago area.
 Anyone who has taken part in CPE would agree that certain ministerial encounters stick with you.
 I recall a number of times going to the room of a patient who had just died and offering spiritual support to any family or friends present.
 I do not think anything can fully prepare you for handling these or similar situations, because each person, each family, is unique, and the dying experience for loved ones impacts people differently.
 In such situations, I recall feeling like there was something more I should have been doing.
 However, the family or friends of the deceased were often just grateful for my presence.
 In their time of sorrow, my presence and support meant more to them than I realized.